SmartHanzi/1-smarthanzi-get-started/README.md

 1-smarthanzi-start-here: START HERE!

 2-smarthanzi-windows:
-- WPF: build the main Windows version, NOT in Microsoft Store.
+- WPF: build the main Windows version (NOT in Microsoft Store).
 This is the model for all other versions.
 - UWP: Microsoft Store version.
 - Can't yet update data.